AltaRica: History

 The design of AltaRica started at the end of the nineties at the computer science department of Bordeaux University (LaBRI).
-The rationale for the creation of a new modeling language was to overcome difficulties encountered by safety analysts (in avionic, nuclear, automotive and oil and gas industries) with "classical" modeling formalisms such as fault trees, Markov chains or stochastic Petri nets.
+The rationale for the creation of a new modeling language was to overcome difficulties encountered by safety analysts (in avionics, nuclear, automotive and oil and gas industries) with "classical" modeling formalisms such as fault trees, Markov chains or Stochastic Petri nets.
 These formalisms lack actually either of expressive power, or of structuring constructs, or both.
 The first scientific articles. about the language were published from 1998 to 2008.
-The original version of the language relied of three technologies: finite state automata that were extensively studied by the LaBRI's team working of the formal methods for software verification, structured programming taking inspiration of the modeling language Lustre, and constraint programming.
+The original version of the language relied of three technologies: finite-state automata that were extensively studied by the LaBRI's team working of the formal methods for software verification, structured programming taking inspiration of the modeling language Lustre, and constraint programming.
 This last technology, though elegant and powerful, proved inefficient in practice.
 Constraint resolution was too computationally expensive to scale on industrial size systems.
 The LaBRI team went on working however on this original version, mainly for educational purposes, improving tools over the years.
 A first turn has been therefore taken with the design of a data-flow version of the language.
 In AltaRica data-flow, variables are updated by propagating values in a fixed order.
 This order is determined at compile time, from the annotations given in the model.
 AltaRica Data-Flow raised a significant academic and industrial interest.
-Integrated modeling environments have been developed for the language: Cecilia OCAS by Dassault Aviation, Simfia v2 by Airbus-Apsys and Safety Designer by Dassault Systèmes (this latter tool was initially a clone of Cecilia OCAS, but evolved separately afterward).
+Integrated modeling environments have been developed for the language: Cecilia OCAS (then Workshop) by Dassault Aviation, Simfia v2 by Airbus-Apsys and Safety Designer by Dassault Systèmes (this latter tool was initially a clone of Cecilia Workshop, but evolved separately afterward).
 Successful industrial applications have been realized.
 For example, AltaRica Data-Flow was used to certify the flight control system of the aircraft Falcon 7X (Dassault Aviation).
 A number of PhD theses were also dedicated to the language and its use in various contexts.
 In a word, AltaRica Data-Flow reached scientific and industrial maturity.
 It is still daily used for a wide variety of applications.

 Experience showed however that AltaRica Data-Flow could be improved in several ways, hence justifying to seriously rework the language.
 This rework gave eventually raise to AltaRica 3.0 which improves AltaRica Data-Flow into several directions.
 The syntax of AltaRica 3.0 is closer to Modelica than to AltaRica data-flow, so to facilitate bridges between multiphysics modeling and simulation and probabilistic risk and safety analyses.
 Object-oriented and prototype-oriented structuring constructs have been assembled so to give the language a versatile and coherent set of structuring constructs, via S2ML (for System Structure Modeling Language), which is probably the most complete of all existing behavioral modeling languages.
 Moreover, AltaRica 3.0 semantics has been reinforced, via GTS (for Guarded Transition Systems), which opens new opportunities in terms of assessment of models.